jozefg/drafts/teaching-with-minecraft.markdown

 Next came the lively discussion on how to actually go about doing this.

-After about 5 minutes, we had a lot of handwavy solutions but not actual concrete procedure for doing this so I tossed out a hint.
+After about 5 minutes, we had a lot of hand-wavy solutions but not actual concrete procedure for doing this so I tossed out a hint.

-I stated that if someone needed a procedure for finding the space between two blocks, I will implement a functon `dist` so that
+I stated that if someone needed a procedure for finding the space between two blocks, I will implement a function `dist` so that

     dist(x, y)